-All trustees can claim for travel, subsistence and other expenses.
-The total amount of expenses reimbursed to nine trustees during the year was £4,006 (2023: nine trustees reimbursed £5,806).
-Trustees did not receive any remuneration for carrying out their duties.
+All Council members can claim for travel, subsistence and other expenses.
+The total amount of expenses reimbursed to nine Council members during the year was £4,006 (2023: nine Council members reimbursed £5,806).
+Council members did not receive any remuneration for carrying out duties as trustees/directors.